Facilitation Master Class SeriesONLINE

 Groups get bored and come up with short-term, shallow solutions that don’t stick, and facilitators feel dissatisfied and get burnt out.

-Unfortunately, the social pressure of groupthink, combined with time and resource pressures (on both the participants and the facilitators) often means people make agreements that they don’t fully agree with.
+Unfortunately, the social pressure of groupthink, combined with time and resource pressures (on both the participants and the facilitators) often means that people make agreements they don’t fully agree with.

 Power, Rank and Privilege in the Facilitator Role

-The facilitator role is characterised by complex, intersecting high and low-rank positions.
+The facilitation role is characterised by complex, intersecting high and low-rank positions.
 When we are not aware of these positions – the different ways we have more and less power than people in the groups we work with – we are vulnerable to misusing our power and becoming a tyrant, victim, or rescuer to the group.

 This class will help you unpack the different rank characteristics of the facilitator role and how to use these to benefit your groups, and your own wellbeing and sustainability.